ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/cutout.rst

 1. Open the **Automation** tab in the HFSS 3D Layout interface.
 2. Locate and click the **Layout Cutout** icon under the Extension Manager.
 3. The main window displays the following elements:
-   - **Cutout type**: A dropdown menu to select the desired cutout type (e.g., ConvexHull, Bounding, Conforming).
+   - **Cutout type**: A dropdown menu to select the desired cutout type (ConvexHull, Bounding, Conforming).
    - **Signal nets**: A button to apply selected signal nets from the layout.
    - **Reference nets**: A button to apply selected reference nets.
    - **Expansion factor**: A text box to define the expansion factor for the cutout (in mm).